Rating Methodology

 Assessment Process

-Ratings are produced through a multi-phase analytical pipeline.
-Each phase generates independently verifiable intermediate outputs that are cryptographically combined into a proof-of-work attesting to the depth and integrity of the assessment.
+Ratings are produced through a multi-phase analytical pipeline that generates Verification Event Envelopes (VEEs) at each stage.
+Each VEE is an independently verifiable intermediate output, cryptographically combined into a proof-of-work attesting to the depth and integrity of the assessment.

 1. Input Ingestion